Commercial Solar Panels for Canadian Businesses (2026)

 Average Benefits

-- ROI Timeline: Most businesses recoup their investment in 7-10 years, with panels lasting 25-30 years.
+ROI Timeline: Most businesses recoup their investment in 6–12 years, with panels lasting 25–30 years.
+Alberta and Saskatchewan businesses often see faster payback due to superior solar resources.

-- Carbon Offsets: A 100 kW system can reduce CO₂ emissions by approximately 50 metric tons annually.
+Carbon Offsets: A 100 kW system reduces CO₂ emissions by approximately 50 metric tons annually.

 Provincial Breakdown